Cyberguru1/Chat-App/README.md

 cd Chat_Server && cargo run --release --bin Chat_Server
 ```

-Ensure to run the server first before running the clients...

 The server will start and listen for incoming client connections on a specified port.

 ### Chat Client